numidium/dfu-mods/FlatReplacer/readme.txt

 FlatPortrait - Integer - The index of the NPC's portrait used in the talk window.
 If greater than 502 then a custom portrait file must be supplied.
 If set to -1 then the default portrait will be used.

+Priority - Integer - The order of precedence a replacement should have independent of specificity.
+If one replacement's priority is higher than another then it will be chosen instead.
+If more than one replacement has the same priority then one of them will be chosen at random.
+Defaults to 0.

 2b.
 Flat Images
 -------------------------